 The Ontario Public Service (OPS) is committed to being an employer of first choice, creating a positive and inclusive work environment.

-• Maternity and parental leave top-up benefits, which include adoptive parents
+• maternity and parental leave top-up benefits which includes adoptive parents

 What can I expect to do in this role?

 • act as a senior legal survey expert on Crown land, surveys and boundaries for Ontario

 • conduct hearings and boundary confirmations under the Surveys Act on behalf of the

 Surveyor General and perform duties delegated under various Ontario statutes

 • lead the development of survey-related policies, procedures, standards and guidelines or support the development of provincial regulations to preserve title integrity and regulator responsibilities